wirtes/alcast-artwork/README.md

 Hover behavior works like this:

 - A cover must be hovered for 1 full second before the overlay appears.
+- A click or tap on the cover also triggers the overlay
 - The overlay appears near the mouse position.
 - The hovered tile gets a brief jiggle when the overlay appears.
 - The overlay disappears after 5 seconds or as soon as the mouse moves.
-- If the wall redraws and the same hovered item is still present, the hover can be preserved across the redraw.
+- If the wall redraws and the same hovered item is still present, the hover will be preserved across the redraw.

 ## Visual Behavior